countzero/repair_ssh_permissions/README.md

 This PowerShell script automatically repairs the permissions of the .ssh directory and files.
 It does the following for all items within and including the given .ssh directory:

 * Disables inheritance
+* Sets owenership to one user
 * Removes all permissions
-* Grants one user full access
+* Grants one user full control

 ## Installation
 Download and unpack the [latest release](https://github.com/countzero/repair_ssh_permissions/releases/latest) to your machine.